Azerbaijan (Iran): History

-Pre-Islamic period
+Antiquity

+Early antiquity

 The oldest kingdom known in Iranian Azerbaijan is that of the Mannea who ruled a region south-east of Lake Urmia centered around modern Saqqez.
 The Manneans were a confederation of Iranian and non-Iranian groups.
-According to Professor Zadok:
+According to Ran Zadok:

 The Mannaeans were conquered and absorbed by an Iranian people called Matieni, and the country was called Matiene, with Lake Urmia called Lake Matianus.
 Matiene was later conquered by the Medes and became a satrapy of the Median empire and then a sub-satrapy of the Median satrapy of the Persian Empire.

 According to Encyclopædia Britannica, the Medes were an:

+Ātṛpātakāna

 After Alexander the Great conquered Persia, he appointed (328 BC) as governor the Persian general Atropates, who eventually established an independent dynasty.
-The region, which came to be known as Atropatene or Media Atropatene (after Atropates), was much disputed.
-In the 2nd century BC, it was liberated from Seleucid domination by Mithradates I of Arsacid dynasty, and was later made a province of the Sassanid Empire of Ardashir I. Under the Sassanids, Azerbaijan was ruled by a marzubān, and, towards the end of the period, belonged to the family of Farrokh Hormizd.
+The region, which came to be known as Ātṛpātakāna in Old Persian and Atropatene or Media Atropatene in Greek (after *Ātṛpāta/Atropates), was much disputed.
+In the 2nd century BC, it was liberated from Seleucid domination by Mithradates I of the Arsacid dynasty.

-Large parts of the region were conquered by the Kingdom of Armenia.
-Large parts of the region made up part of historical Armenia.
-The parts of historical Armenia within what is modern-day Azerbaijan comprise; Nor Shirakan, Vaspurakan, and Paytakaran.
-Vaspurakan, of which large parts were located in what is modern-day Iranian Azerbaijan is described as the cradle of Armenian civilization.
+Later, large parts of the region were conquered by or became vassals of the Kingdom of Armenia which created the provinces of Nor Shirakan, Vaspurakan, and Paytakaran in this region and reached its greatest extent in the 1st century BC, under Tigranes the Great.
+Vaspurakan, of which large parts were located in what is modern-day Iranian Azerbaijan, is described as the cradle of Armenian civilization.

+Ādurbādagān

+In 226 AD, the region submitted to the first Sasanian emperor, Ardashir I and became a province of the Sasanian Empire named Ādurbādagān (Middle Persian).
+Under the Sasanians, Azerbaijan was ruled by a marzubān, and, towards the end of the period, belonged to the family of Farrokh Hormizd.

-On 26 May 451 AD, a very important battle was fought that would prove immensely pivotal in Armenian history.
-On the Avarayr Plain, at what is modern-day Churs (modern-day West Azerbaijan Province), the Armenian Army under Vardan Mamikonian clashed with Sassanid Persia.
-Although the Persians were victorious on the battlefield itself, the battle proved to be a major strategic victory for Armenians, as Avarayr paved the way to the Nvarsak Treaty (484 AD), which affirmed Armenia's right to practice Christianity freely.
+On 26 May 451 AD, the Battle of Avarayr, a pivotal battle for the history of Armenians, was fought on the Avarayr Plain (at what is modern-day Churs in West Azerbaijan Province) between the Armenian army led by Vardan Mamikonian and Sasanian Persia.
+Although the Persians were victorious on the battlefield, it was a pyrrhic victory, paving the way to the Nvarsak Treaty (484 AD), which affirmed Armenia's right to practice Christianity freely.

-Heraclius, the Byzantine emperor, briefly held the region in the 7th century until peace was made with the Sassanids.
-After the Islamic Conquest of Iran, Arab invaders converted most of its people to Islam and made it part of the caliphate.
+In the 7th century, the Byzantine emperor Heraclius briefly held the region until peace was made with the Sasanians.

-Islamic period